 The American Battlefield Trust is dedicated to preserving America’s hallowed battlegrounds and educating the public about what happened there and why it matters today.
 The nonprofit, nonpartisan organization has protected more than 50,000 acres associated with the Revolutionary War, War of 1812, and Civil War.
 Learn more at www.battlefields.org.

-The annual National Teacher Institute brings together educators from all over the world for a four-day event which includes workshops, lectures, and tours from some of the leading experts in the history and education fields.
+The annual National Teacher Institute brings together educators from all over the world for a four-day event which includes breakout sessions, lectures, and tours from some of the leading experts in the history and education fields.

 Join t Fight